- Understand what a credit score is and what it means to lenders

 - Navy Federal Credit Union offers loans with no down payment, making it easier for first-time homebuyers to purchase a home.

-- They offer a variety of loan services include VA loans.
+- They offer a variety of loan services including VA loans.

 - They offer an online application for pre-approval making applying for a mortgage simple and easy.